HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

 In the directory `DEEPDIVE_HOME/examples/tutorial_example/step1-basic/labeling`, we include an example of 100 extractions that we already labelled using MindTagger.
-To look at our labeling results, you can enter this directory, run `start-mindtagger.sh` and point your browser to `localhost:8000`.
+To look at our labeling results, you can enter this directory, run `./start-mindtagger.sh` and point your browser to `localhost:8000`.
 In our case, the precision is 40%: out of 100 extractions, 40 are actually expressing a marriage relation.
 By analyzing the misclassified relations we observe that the current set of features is not sufficiently rich and expressive to